I want you to consider these two questions…

 Question: Does a photo of an apple hold more value (to the viewer) when it is depicted in a way that is not common to daily life?

 This guide addresses the unusual topic of subject selection and appraisal.
-It’s written by Daniel Karlo, and it provides in depth analysis on subject selection, subject selection skills, and learning to evaluate a subject’s potential for your audience.
+It’s written by Karlo de Leon, and it provides in depth analysis on subject selection, subject selection skills, and learning to evaluate a subject’s potential for your audience.

 Here is some of what you will learn: